We are publishing a new paper in the Proceedings of the IEEE which...

 He completed his graduate education at the Massachusetts Institute of Technology (MIT) receiving an MS (1993) and a PhD (1996) degree, both in Electrical Engineering and Computer Science.
 In September 1996 he joined Boston University where he has been ever since.
 He has held visiting appointments with MIT and Columbia University.

-Systems and control, networking, applied probability, optimization, operations research, computational biology, medical informatics, and bioinformatics.
+Systems and control, networking, data science, optimization, applied probability, operations research, computational biology, medical informatics, and bioinformatics.
 His recent work has found applications in networks (communication, sensor, transportation, metabolic), protein docking, logistics, cyber-security, robotics, the smart-grid, health care, and finance.

 Selected Awards and Recognition:

 Yannis Paschalidis is the inaugural Editor-in-Chief of the IEEE Transactions on Control of Network Systems (TCNS).
 He is a Fellow of the IEEE and a member of the Board of Governors of the IEEE Control Systems Society.
 Other selected honors include:

 - 2018 – Semi-plenary speaker, 23rd International Symposium on Mathematical Theory of Networks and Systems (MTNS 2018), Hong Kong, July 16-20, 2018.

 - 2016 – Finalist, best paper award at the IEEE International Conference on Robotics and Automation – ICRA (joint with collaborators).

 - 2016 – Third prize and the Crowd Sourcing Prize in the IEEE Computer Society 70th Anniversary Student Challenge for joint work with student Theodora Brisimi on healthcare analytics.

 - 2015 – Supervised Wuyang Dai who won the Societal Impact Dissertation Award from the College of Engineering, Boston University.